How do I set up my load balancer to work with IPv6 addresses?

 2. On the navigation pane, under LOAD BALANCING, choose Load Balancers.

 4. Choose Actions, and then choose Edit IP address type.

 dualstack to support both IPv4 and IPv6 addresses

 Update the IP address type to "dualstack" using the AWS CLI

 aws elbv2 set-ip-address-type --load-balancer-arn <value> --ip-address-type <value>

-Note: Be sure to replace the placeholders in the above command with your corresponding values.
+Note: Be sure to replace the placeholders in this command with your corresponding values.
 The possible values for --ip-address-type include ipv4 and dualstack.

 Update the DNS record pointing to your Application Load Balancer

 Update the CNAME or Alias (A) record of your domain to point to the Application Load Balancer’s DNS name (with a "dualstack." prefix).
-The following example is a load balancer DNS name with the "dualstack" prefix:
+This example uses a load balancer DNS name with the "dualstack" prefix: